-CBI is seeking a Director of College Counseling (DCC).
+CBI is seeking a Director of College Counseling (DCC) for our school-based sites.
 The DCC will provide comprehensive services that include: early college and career awareness activities, personalized college application support to achieve best “fit” acceptances for students, guidance with the financial aid process to secure financial aid packages that make college success achievable, transition to college workshops and alumnae opportunities.
 The DCC guides students to overcome personal, cultural, and financial barriers to college success and works closely with principals and teachers to create a college-going culture that raises parent and student expectations.

 - Manage the college application and financial aid process for all graduating seniors while adhering to deadlines